 HCC Community - Thoughts and readings September 2020

 As we cannot meet together as church at this time we have provided a place where we can share our thoughts and readings, as we normally do in our Sunday morning meetings.
-Please click hereto submit your own thoughts and they will be added to this page.

 The following thoughts were shared during Zoom church on Sunday 20th September: The focus of the sharing was on ensuring that God is bigger than all our fears and troubles, and anything that we may be dealing with at the moment.
 We can then welcome trials as our friends (James 1:2) and stand firm, even in the most difficult times, in the knowledge that 'God is sufficient for the task'.
 The following verses from scripture were shared: 'Six days before the Passover, Jesus came to Bethany, where Lazarus lived, whom Jesus had raised from the dead.
 Here a dinner was given in Jesus’ honor.
 Martha served, while Lazarus was among those reclining at the table with him.
 Then Mary took about a pint of pure nard, an expensive perfume; she poured it on Jesus’ feet and wiped his feet with her hair.
 And the house was filled with the fragrance of the perfume.
 But one of his disciples, Judas Iscariot, who was later to betray him, objected, “Why wasn’t this perfume sold and the money given to the poor?
 It was worth a year’s wages."He did not say this because he cared about the poor but because he was a thief; as keeper of the money bag, he used to help himself to what was put into it.
 “Leave her alone,” Jesus replied.
 “It was intended that she should save this perfume for the day of my burial.You will always have the poor among you, but you will not always have me.”
 Meanwhile a large crowd of Jews found out that Jesus was there and came, not only because of him but also to see Lazarus, whom he had raised from the dead.
 So the chief priests made plans to kill Lazarus as well, for on account of him many of the Jews were going over to Jesus and believing in him.'
 (John 12:1-11) 'A generous person will prosper; whoever refreshes others will be refreshed.'
 (Proverbs 11:25)